openstack/ironic-inspector/HTTP-API.rst

 Response body: JSON dictionary with keys:

-* ``finished`` (boolean) whether discovery is finished
+* ``finished`` (boolean) whether introspection is finished
 * ``error`` error string or ``null``

 Ramdisk Callback
 ~~~~~~~~~~~~~~~~

-``POST /v1/continue`` internal endpoint for the discovery ramdisk to post
+``POST /v1/continue`` internal endpoint for the ramdisk to post back
-back discovered data.
+discovered data.
 Should not be used for anything other than implementing
 the ramdisk.
 Request body: JSON dictionary with at least these keys:

 * ``cpus`` number of CPU